 These tests are usually hours’ long, content-based tests that help you to showcase achievement in specific subject areas where you have an advantage.
 These tests are the only international admission tests that measure the ability and interests as prospective undergraduates.

 SAT Subject Tests helps you to differentiate yourself in the University admission process as well as position you to the school on how ready you are to embark on specific majors or programs in the University.
 In conjunction with your other admission credentials (your high school record, SAT exam scores, teacher recommendations, etc.), they provide a more comprehensive academic background and interests which could help you secure scholarships.

-The SAT exam is a recognized university admission test In the USA .The test lets you show universities what you know and how well you can apply that knowledge.
-SAT exam, tests your knowledge of reading, writing and mathematics — subjects that are taught every day in high school classrooms.
-Most students take the SAT exam during their junior or senior year of high school, and a large number of universities use the SAT test scores to make admission decisions.
+The SAT exam is a recognized university admission test in the U.S for decades.
+The test is a preparation ground to showcase what you know and how well you can apply that knowledge.
+SAT exam, tests your knowledge of reading, writing and mathematics — usual subjects that you’ve learnt in high school.
+Most students take this exam during their senior year of high school, and a large number of universities use the SAT test scores to make informed admission decisions.

 The critical reading section includes reading passages and sentence completions.

 The writing section includes multiple-choice questions on identifying errors and improving grammar usage and a short essay (optional).

 The mathematics section includes questions on elementary arithmetic operations, algebra, geometry, statistics and probability.